MuhammadFarag/hello-go/README.md

 ### Type

-`type` is not a type alias, which is different than Scala for an example.
+`type` is not a type alias, which is different than Scala for example.
 Which means the new type is not compatible, assignable or comparable to the original type.
-In my mind this is better than type aliasing because type aliasing, if overused, is in many cases redundant and confusing.
+In my mind this is better than type aliasing because type aliasing, if it is overused, it ends up in many cases to be  redundant and confusing.
 `type timeInSeconds int` and `type timeInMilliSeconds float` are not compatible.
 You need to cast from one to the other (or just for correctness to `int` and then to the other) to convert.

 ```go